Richardaeld/Fat_Racoon_Kitchen/README.md

 + I've decided I don't like my user bio or avatar anymore and want to change them. <!-- Tests update of user information/avatar --> <!-- Tests update from C.R.U.D. -->

 #### Expectation(s):
+1. An account can be logged out and logged back in with a new password.
+1. An user account is created and modified.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.
-1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
+1. The tester will create an account for this test, and will keep a record of said account.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on **Login** in navigation bar.
+1. Click on **Login** on the navigation bar.
-1. Click on **Create Account** tab.
+1. Click on the **Create Account** tab.
-1. Fill out all appropriate information and submit said information.
+1. Fill out all the appropriate information and submit said information.
-1. Click on **Logout** in navigation bar.
-1. Click on **Login** in navigation bar.
 1. Log into previously created account.
+1. Click on the **Update Profile** button.
+1. Click the **Create New Password** button.
-1. Click on **Update Profile** upload a avatar, enter a bio, enter current password, and submit.
+1. Upload an avatar, enter a bio, the current password, an email, a name and a new password in both new password and confirm new password.
+Then submit all the data.
 1. View all submitted data and check for accuracy.
+1. Click on **Logout** on the navigation bar.
+1. Click on **Login** on the navigation bar and enter new login information.
-1. Click on **Update Profile** upload a new avatar, new bio, current password, and submit.
+1. Click on the **Update Profile** button.
+1. Upload a new avatar, a new bio, the current password, and submit.
 1. View all submitted data and check for accuracy.

 #### Document Result(s):
+1. An user account (for testing) was created to fullfill the test's requirments, record:
+    + The current username and email address of the account (labeled as current) and the previous username and email address (labeled as previous).
+1. If any user profile content does not update properly, record:
-1. Documentation of any content that does not update properly.
+    + The header of the content that does not update correctly.
+1. If unable to log back into account, record:
+    + Orignial username , original email, new username, and new email.
+1. If any content has bad UX, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+1. If there is an incorrect box shadow, record:
-1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.
+    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).

 ### Testing Delete Recipe - Full C.R.U.D.
 Test